I. Outlook

 United States

-- IRS DeFi Broker Rules Overturned: President Trump signed a bill that repealed the IRS's revised rule that classified decentralized exchanges (DEX) as brokers, thus requiring them to conduct tax reporting.
+- IRS DeFi Broker Rules Overturned: President Trump signed a bill that repealed the IRS's revised rules that classified decentralized exchanges (DEX) as brokers, thus requiring them to conduct tax reporting.
 This move aims to reduce the regulatory burden on DeFi platforms.

-- SEC Plans to Hold Cryptocurrency Roundtables: The U.S. Securities and Exchange Commission (SEC) announced it will hold four roundtables to discuss cryptocurrency trading, custody, tokenization, and decentralized finance (DeFi), aiming to establish a regulatory framework for digital assets.
+- SEC Plans to Hold Cryptocurrency Roundtables: The US Securities and Exchange Commission (SEC) announced it will hold four roundtables to discuss cryptocurrency trading, custody, tokenization, and decentralized finance (DeFi), aiming to establish a regulatory framework for digital assets.

 European Union

-- European Central Bank Developing Digital Euro: In response to concerns over U.S. stablecoin policies, the European Central Bank is developing a digital euro to enhance payment independence and protect fiat currency.
+- European Central Bank Developing Digital Euro: In response to concerns over US stablecoin policies, the European Central Bank is developing a digital euro to enhance payment independence and protect fiat currency.

 China